usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 Assertions MAY also include the following information:

-1. Key binding - Public key or key identifier of a key held by the subscriber to demonstrate their binding with the assertion.
+1. Key binding - Public key or key identifier of a key held by the subscriber to demonstrate their binding with the assertion described in [Section 5.1.2](#holderofkey).
 2. Attribute values and attribute claims - Information about the subscriber.
 3. Attribute metadata - Additional information about one or more subscriber attributes, such as that described in [[NISTIR 8112]](#nistir8112).